by-jp/www.byjp.me/content/notes/twitter/21277361/index.md

 - imported
 - from-twitter
 ---
-near Madrid - alive and well\!
+near Madrid - alive and well!
 But try and explain 'toilet' in sign.
 I nearly got arrested :p